 - Short answer

-4. Knowing the Answer Sheet
+Knowing the Answer Sheet

 As you can see above, there are no questions to refer to.
 You have to write the correct answer as per the instructions next to the correct number.
-Your answers could be alphabets, names, number or just the correct information within the word limit.
+Your answers could be alphabets, names, numbers, or just the correct information within the word limit.
 Make sure you map the right answer to the right question number.

-- Pen vs pencil – We advise using a pencil and not a pen to mark answers.
+#1.
+Pen vs pencil – We advise using a pencil and not a pen to mark answers.
 This is a great way of dealing and coping with distractors and spelling mistakes that you may spot later.

-- Upper vs lower case – We advise using all uppercase in the tests or all lowercase.
+#2.
+Upper vs lower case – We advise using all uppercase in the tests or all lowercase.
 There is no need to worry about it since the marking is case insensitive.

-For overcoming the accent and vocabulary related challenges listen to podcasts, BBC radio, speeches, TED Talks and the likes.
+For overcoming the accent and vocabulary related challenges listen to podcasts, BBC radio, speeches, TED Talks, and the likes.

 We suggest starting with listening to short audios then progressing to longer audios.
 Taking on too much at the beginning can make you feel hopeless while preparing.
 Conditioning your mind to move on and not panic when you miss an answer is an essential part of dealing with adversity that comes with the IELTS.

-7. Learn to multitask
+Learn to Multitask

 This is one challenge that can only be overcome with practice.
-Reading the question, listening to the answer and writing down the correct one at the same time is not as easy as it seems.
+Reading the question, listening to the answer, and writing down the correct one at the same time is not as easy as it seems.
 Generally, you get 30-40 seconds between each answer in the audio.
 This gives you the much-needed time to read the next question quickly.